A happy mind in a healthy body

 How do we achieve this?

-- The form tutor is the boys and parents’ first port of call for any problems.
+- The form tutor is the pupils and parents’ first port of call for any problems.
 The tutors know the boys extremely well and are adept in dealing with their issues, whether it is a lost pen, or an issue of pastoral or academic concern.
-Form time is a dynamic twenty minute period where a stroll from form room to form room will reveal fast paced games of chess, poetry competitions, fierce debate about newspaper articles, and discussions ranging from football to sexual identity and consent.
+Form time is a dynamic twenty-minute period where a stroll from form room to form room will reveal fast-paced games of chess, poetry competitions, fierce debate about newspaper articles, and discussions ranging from football to sexual identity and consent.

-- In addition to the tutors we have a Head of Year and a Deputy Head of Year who oversee the pastoral programme for their year group.
-We also have a nurse and two counsellors.
+- In addition to the tutors we have a Head of Year who oversees the pastoral programme for their year group.
+We also have a Nurse, two Counsellors and a Pastoral and Wellbeing Advisor to give additional support to pupils who require it.

-- We provide talks for pupils and parents on a variety of issues such as mental health, anorexia, technology addiction, drugs and alcohol.
-We also have a Parents’ Forum to explore and discuss the issues facing young people.
+- We have a Parents’ Forum to explore and discuss the issues facing young people.
 The Parents' Forum provides a space for parents to debate and share experience of their own challenges as well as providing expert advice from professionals.
+Recently we have hosted talks from Dr Graham Graham on Technology Addiction, Dr Ann Sharpley on Sleep and Natasha Devon on Mental Health.

-- We are working with Dr Richard Graham (Nightingale Hospital and Tavistock & Portman NHS Trust) on the controversial area of technology addiction.
-We are aware of the huge benefits of technology and the potential to aid learning that it provides, but we are also aware of the challenges that technology poses – the pervasive nature of social media, cyber-bullying and the hyper-stimulation of gaming.
-We are working with Dr Graham and contributing to research in this area so that we can make sure we are enabling boys and parents to make informed decisions about technology use.
+- We have worked with Dr Richard Graham (Nightingale Hospital and Tavistock & Portman NHS Trust) on the controversial area of technology addiction.
+We are aware of the huge benefits of technology and the potential in teaching and learning that it provides, but we are also aware of the challenges that technology poses – the pervasive nature of social media, cyber-bullying and the hyper-stimulation of gaming.
+We have contributed to research in this area (and continue to do so) so that we can make sure we are enabling pupils and parents to make informed decisions about technology use.

 CLS provides a safe, respectful and thoughtful place for boys to explore, discuss & learn.